If you give gifts in the course of your trade or business, you can deduct all or part of the cost. This chapter explains the

 if you give a customer packaged food or beverages you intend the customer to use at a later date, treat it as a gift.

-If you give a customer tickets to a theater performance or sporting event and you do not go with the customer to the performance
+If you give a customer tickets to a theater performance or sporting event and you don’t go with the customer to the performance

 or event, you have a choice.
 You can treat the cost of the tickets as either a gift expense or an entertainment expense, whichever